 Red Kalinka claims to be the largest Russian school in the world, with students located in more than 90 countries.
 It offers video courses, books, lessons via Skype, audiobooks, as well as online practice exercises.

 In addition, you get assigned a personal tutor who can answer your questions via email.
-A subscription for this video course costs about $34 per month, but you can try it for seven days and get a refund if you’re not pleased with the system.
+A subscription for this video course costs about 29 Euros per month, but you can try it for seven days and get a refund if you’re not pleased with the system.

 Red Kalinka also offers private lessons via Skype.
-If you’re interested in trying them out, you can book a trial lesson for roughly $1.
-Its 50-minute lessons cost about $22, but you can get discounted lessons if you buy a package of five, 10, 20, or 40 lessons.
+If you’re interested in trying them out, you can book a trial lesson for one euro.
+Its 50-minute lessons cost 19 euros, but you can get discounted lessons if you buy a package of five, 10, 20, 30, or 40 lessons.
 If you’re looking for a language school that offers lots of materials and different learning options, Red Kalinka is a great choice.

 Russian for Free: Best Free